NishantSachdev/Transcript-Extract/README.md

 ### Future Scope

-**Sprint 1** - Extract QNA from listed companies quarterly meetings - Concall Transcripts.
+**Sprint 1** - Extract QNA from listed companies Earning Call Transcripts.

 **Sprint 2** - Sentiment Analysis.

-**Sprint 3** - Find links in questions and answers of Transcripts for different periods.
+**Sprint 3** - Find links in questions and answers of Transcripts for different periods and other publicly available information.

-The code in this repo is a raw start for Sprint 1 part of this project.
+The code in this repo is a raw start for Sprint 1 of this project.
 It excludes optimization and the edge cases taken care of in the next iterations.
 Currently the project progress is at **Sprint 2** level.
 I am working with someone for the rest of the sprints.
-We think it can add value as a product to supplement the process investment management which is why we have decided to keep the rest of the project private.
+We think it can add value as a product to supplement the process of investment management and analysis which is why we have decided to keep the rest of the project private.

 ---------------------------------------------------------------------------------